ATStahl/ATSpages/_pages/cv.md

 ======
 * 2024-Present: Research Associate
   * Washington State University
+  * Duties included:
-  * Duties included: Co-PI or primary researcher on projects involving geospatial analysis or remote sensing related to environmental conservation and sustainable land and resource management.
-Current project topics include climate-adaptive post-fire forest recovery and multiscale mapping of wildlife habitat characteristics across landscapes
+    * Co-PI or primary researcher on projects involving geospatial analysis or remote sensing related to environmental conservation and sustainable land and resource management.
+    * Current topics include climate-adaptive post-fire forest recovery and multiscale mapping of wildlife habitat characteristics across landscapes.
+    * Lead instructor for three undergraduate courses: Field Methods for Careers in the Natural Sciences, Conservation Biology, Restoration Ecology

 * 2020-2024: Postdoctoral Research Associate
   * Washington State University
   * Duties included: Remote pilot and coordinator of operations for new drone in forest research lab; co-lead or collaborator for a variety of research projects related to remote sensing and applying GIS techniques in forested, agricultural, or streamside settings

-* Fall 2020-Present: Lecturer
+* 2020-2023: Lecturer
   * Washington State University
   * Duties included: Curriculum development and instruction for Field Methods for Careers in Natural Sciences, Restoration Ecology, and Conservation Biology